codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has a bed that you can’t sleep in?
-A river.
+What do you call a nervous javelin thrower?
+Shakespeare.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+What internet protocol was documented in RFC 1459?
- 1. Power Supply
+ 1. FTP
- 2. Processor
+ 2. HTTPS
- 3. Hard Drive
+ 3. HTTP
- 4. Video Card
+ 4. IRC

 <details>
   <summary>Answer</summary>
-  Video Card
+  IRC
 </details>